pygumby/understand-javascript-course-notes/README.md

 # JavaScript: Understanding the Weird Parts

 ## An advanced JavaScript course for everyone!
-Scope, closures, prototypes, 'this', build your own framework, and more.
+Scope, closures, prototypes, `this`, build your own framework, and more.

 ### Overview